rabbitmq/cluster-operator/docs/examples/mtls-inter-node/README.md

 # mtls-inter-node Example

-This example shows how to secure Erlang Distribution with TLS so that RabbitMQ cluster nodes communicate over secure channels.
+This example shows how to [secure the Erlang Distribution with TLS](https://www.rabbitmq.com/clustering-ssl.html) so that RabbitMQ cluster nodes communicate over secure channels.
 In future, RabbitMQ Cluster Operator may make it easier to configure but it is already possible to achieve that with `envConfig` and `override` properties.

 The most important parts of this example are: